sebastianPsm/orc/README.md

 - Use Bluetooth to publish battery status and SRM (strokes per minute) value
 - Use [Web Bluetooth](https://developer.mozilla.org/en-US/docs/Web/API/Web_Bluetooth_API) to show orc values like battery status and SRM

+## Parts

+- The needed electronic parts can be found in the parts_list directory.
+Currently theres only one parts list for Reichelt Elektronik available.
+- Moreinformation about the first version of the housing will be uploaded soon

 ## Wiring

 <details>